kangasbros/django-bitcoin/README.markdown

 Note that while you move bitcoins between Wallet-objects, only bitcoin transactions needed are incoming and outgoing transactions.
 Transactions between the system don't generate "real" bitcoin transactions.
 Every transaction (except incoming transactions) is logged to "WalletTransaction" object to ease accounting.

+This also means that outgoing bitcoins are "mixed".

 ```python
 from django_bitcoin import Wallet, currency